Few days/weeks after a purchase most e-tailers send out an email requesting a product review.

 There are two kinds of shoppers– extroverted shoppers who enjoy expressing their opinions, and introverted shoppers who have opinions but tend not to express them much.
 Shoppers that fall in the first group are more than happy to write a review.
 However, most shoppers fall in the second category.
 The e-tailer sends them a review request, they ignore it, the e-tailer gives up.

-While writing a full-blown review is serious commitment many shoppers will be happy to cast their vote.
+While writing a full-blown review is a serious commitment many shoppers will be happy to cast their votes.

 Here is another example of secondary objective strategy.